ivanueLDGR/ivanueLDGR/README.md

 ### Hello there! 👋
-Learning to code, playing D&D and stuff
+Learning to code, playing D&D and stuff and doing these tests... almost done...
+AND...
+DONE!

 <!--
 **ivanueLDGR/ivanueLDGR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.